hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Align text cells to left.
 Align numbers which fit within the cell to right else align to left.
 	Any content that doesnt fit within the cell will overflow into empty cells on the right.

+User can also trigger the same from with in a spreadsheet by using the following in a cell

+	=config(calign, left|right|default)

+	i.e specify one among left, right and default.
+Also it should be ideally specified in one of the initial cells in the spreadsheet.

 ##### Global formatting

 * cformat iffloat \<floatPrecision|None>